gatsbyjs/gatsby/docs/docs/creating-a-local-plugin.md

 You can use [`npm link`](https://docs.npmjs.com/cli/link.html) or [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) to reference a package from another location on your machine in another project.

+By running `npm link ../path/to/my-plugin` in the root of your Gatsby site where you would like to use the plugin, your computer will create a symlink to your package.

 This is a similar process to setting up yarn workspaces for development with Gatsby themes (which is the recommended approach for developing themes).
 You can read how to setup a site in this manner in the [Building a Theme guide](/tutorial/building-a-theme/#set-up-yarn-workspaces).

 **Note**: you can see an example for using a local plugin from the plugins folder, with `require.resolve`, and `npm link` demonstrated in [this example repository](https://github.com/gillkyle/local-plugins-in-gatsby).

-## Compilation and processing steps
+## Compilation and processing with Babel

 Like all `gatsby-*` files, the code is not processed by Babel.
 If you want to use JavaScript syntax which isn't supported by your version of Node.js, you